saintdaddy/Veerus/README.md

 :muscle: Don't forget to set discord webhook if you wan't to use it.

 <!-- Support the project -->
-# :muscle: Support the project :
+# :tada: Support the project :
 ### :star2: Paypal :
 angelique.cloutier60@yahoo.com